Howard Zinn and the bu exposure

 Howard Zinn was the faculty adviser for the Boston University (BU) student newspaper, bu exposure.

-In 1977-78, the administration of John Silber demanded that Zinn agree to review the contents of the paper before it was published and act as a censor.
+In 1977-78, the administration of John Silber demanded to review the contents of the paper before it was published and act as a censor.
 Zinn refused.
 The newspaper was then banned from campus.
 Given that BU’s campus is in the middle of a city, it was impossible for the BU administration to stop distribution of the paper.
 However, all student governments were prohibited from providing funds, the journalism department banned internships, student organizations could not reserve rooms for the paper, the paper was prohibited from registering as a student organization, and no fundraising events could be held on campus.

 This screen print (right) features a story from the bu exposure about censorship on campus.
 After that issue came out, the student government voted to fund the newspaper, in violation of the banning order.
 The administration vetoed that allocation, and the American Civil Liberties Union of Massachusetts filed a First Amendment lawsuit charging censorship.